AlexBennet88/MLops/README.md

-# Best AI engineer in the CV area
+# Best AI engineer in the CV area.